andrewzk/Monit-Tab-Completion/README.md

 Monit-Tab-Completion
 ====================

-Tab completion for the Monit Process Monitor
+Bash tab completion for the Monit Process Monitor

+Simply drop in /etc/bash_completion.d and start tab completing!